brian6484/CSKnowledge/Language/Java/CompletableFuture .md

 ## CompletableFuture
 Coming back from the box and channel model post, let's explore completeablefuture.

 The problem with Future is that it is an **interface**, so it is limited in composition (chaining multiple async tasks tgt), error handling, lack of cancellation, etc.

 So why is it called CompletableFuture?
 Whilst Future object is created via *Callable* and result is gotten via get(), CompletableFuture can create a Future object without associating it with a sepcific computation.
 So this allows greater complexibility cuz we can compose and combine async operations.
 We can use complete() to manually complete a `CompletableFuture` with a value.
+CF is like to a plain `Future` just like Stream is to a Collection.

 for example:
 ```java